VU-IVM/GlobalInfraRisk/_sources/intro/ci_explained.md

    - Kindergartens
    - Libraries

 As part of our damage and risk assessments, understanding these infrastructure types and their vulnerabilities is crucial.
-In the sections that follow, we will explore how each CI system can be assessed for risks and damages caused by natural or human-made threats.
+In the sections that follow, we will explore how each CI system can be assessed for risks and damages caused by natural threats.